Morteza-M-Saber/Cystic_fibrosis_ML_analysis/README.md

 ## Content

-All the scripts are tested on `Ubuntu 20.04 LTS`
+All the scripts are tested on `Ubuntu 20.04 LTS` Linux operating system.

 * `CF_environment.yml` : Script depedencies, to install all the dependencies, run the following command:
     `conda\mamba env create -f CF_environment.yml`